[Vanessa Mooney Fight the Power studded cuff bracelet + Holy Tee fringed shawl.]

 Still posting beach pictures… things have been too busy to stay caught up!
 Vacations aren’t what they used to be; what fond memories I have of reading in the sun have been obliterated by the most puny invoice of monthly billable hours I’ve seen in over a year.
 Whoops.

-So Rob’s out in Oregon, picking right up where he left off!
+So Rob’s out in Oregon, picking right up where he left off.
 He sounds completely in his element, happy to be back, and just like I’d imagine someone who’s about to embark on an awesome adventure for which he’s completely equipped would sound.
-And adventures are the name of the game for us these days: fun ones, shitty ones, and ones that end in little career victories for us both… none that allow us any savings of any sort.
+And adventures are the name of the game for us these days: fun ones, shitty ones, and ones that end in little career victories for us both… none that allow us any savings of any sort, though.

 When people try to talk to me about having babies, man, it feels like a cold’s coming on.
 I dread colds; I do things to prevent colds.
 But that first tickle or sneeze—and the second you acknowledge it, you validate it.
 And it’s on a roll.